robwa10/react-calculator/src/documentation/HELPERS.md

 ### Table of Contents
 [calculate.js](#calculatejs)
-&nbsp;&nbsp;&nbsp;&nbsp; Logic for making calculations.
+ - Logic for making calculations.

 [operators.js](#operatorsjs)
-&nbsp;&nbsp;&nbsp;&nbsp; Object containing methods for computing sums with operators.
+ - Object containing methods for computing sums with operators.

 [parse-string.js](#parse-stringjs)
-&nbsp;&nbsp;&nbsp;&nbsp; Used to parse user input string into array for calculation.
+ - Used to parse user input string into array for calculation.

 ## calculate.js